 Let us consider the quartic form defined in Eq.(7) for the crystal groups above.
 Our calculations show that the surface in the Cartesian system (x_1, x_2, x_3) exhibits the same symmetry properties as the crystal system.
-For example, the trigonal system has a threefold axis of rotation (and in certain cases also another three twofold axes of rotation in a perpendicular direction to the threefold axis) just as well as its surface representation has.
-Such material is the corundum (Al2O3) where the elements of the 6×6 reduced stiffness matrix are c{11} =497,5 GPa, c{12} =162,7 GPa, c{13} =115,5 GPa, c{14} =22,5 GPa, c{33} =503,3 GPa, c{44} =147,4 GPa, see [8].
-The quartic surface shown in Fig. 2 is
+For example, the trigonal system has a threefold axis of rotation (and optionally another twofold axis of rotation in a perpendicular direction) just as well as its surface representation has.
+Such material is the single crystal La_2CuO_4 with stiffness tensor elements $c{11} = 172, 2 GPa, c{12} = 89, 2 GPa, c{13} = 72, 8 GPa, c{33} = 200, 0 GPa, c{44} = 65, 2 GPa, c{66} = 97, 1 GPa$, see [7].
+The quartic surface shown in Figure 2 is

-$$497, 5x_1^3 + 497, 5x_2^4 + 501x_3^4 - 90x_2^3x_3 + 995x_1^2x_2^2 + 820, 6x_1^2x_3^2 + 820, 6x_2^2x_3^2 + 270x_1^2x_2x_3 = 1$$ (11)
+$$172, 2x_1^4 + 172, 2x_2^4 + 200x_3^4 + 566, 8x_1^2x_2^2 + 406, 4x_1^2x_3^2 + 406, 4x_2^2x_3^2 = 1.$$ (11)

-5. Conclusions
+5. CONCLUDING REMARKS

-We have shown that a fourth-order tensor can be visualized as an orthogonal projection of the fourdimensional cube and can be represented as a matrix whose elements are matrices.
+We have shown that a fourth-order tensor can be visualized as an orthogonal projection of the four-dimensional cube and can be represented as a matrix whose elements are matrices.
 It is also possible to create a mapping that converts the double contraction of fourth-order tensors of dimension 3 into a single contraction of second-order tensors of dimension 9 reducing computational difficulties.
 Different types of fourth-order tensors can be defined with respect to symmetry properties.
 We have found that the set of all tensors coupled with double contraction does not form a group but the subset of general non-symmetrical tensors and the subset of a special symmetry type do.
 Tensors of the symmetry type which represents the Hooke tensors of solid mechanics do not form a group and have no inverse tensor either.
-It means that the stiffness and compliance tensors are not inverses of each other in spite of the fact that the stiffness and compliance tensors applied in succession transform the strain tensor into the stress tensor and back again.
+It means that the stiffness and compliance tensors are not inverse of each other in spite of the fact that the stiffness and compliance tensors applied in succession transform the strain tensor into the stress tensor and back again.
 The special behaviour is also exhibited in the rank deficiency of the matrix representation of the tensors.